oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 ## Configure Passport.js for OpenID Connect

 Now you'll configure Passport.js to use Okta as your Identity Provider (IdP).
-To do this, tell passport to use the `OidcStrategy` created in the requirements, right below the Passport.js configuration from the last section.
+To do this, tell passport to use the `Strategy` created in the requirements, right below the Passport.js configuration from the last section.

 ```js
 // set up passport